hym0405/RNaseH_depletion/README.md

 # Scalable and cost-effective ribonuclease-based rRNA depletion for bacterial transcriptomics

-Tools for probe design and evaluation:
+Tools for probe design and evaluation (Jupyter notebooks can be found in ./jupyter_notebook):

 * **0.design_probe.py**: design probe libraries for target 16S and 23S rRNA sequence